Joey Gallo Player Props: Twins vs. Giants

-The Minnesota Twins, including Joey Gallo and his .625 slugging percentage over his past 10 games, battle starting pitcher Alex Cobb and the San Francisco Giants at Target Field, Tuesday at 7:40 PM ET.
+The Minnesota Twins, including Joey Gallo and his .636 slugging percentage over his past 10 games, take on starting pitcher Anthony DeSclafani and the San Francisco Giants at Target Field, Wednesday at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Giants.
+He had a one-hit performance in his last game (1-for-2) against the Giants.

 Joey Gallo Game Info & Props vs. the Giants